bijoutrouvaille/klunk/README.md

 -	toBeTruthy
 -	toBeDefined
 -	toBeEmpty
+-	toFail
 -	toHaveKey (string)
 -	toHaveKeys(string array)
 -	toEqual (object) using deep, loose comparison
 -	toStrictlyEqual (object) using deep, strict comparison

+### 4 The Klunk Object

+The global object object exposes a number of hackable methods and parameters.

+-	_klunk.matchers_ is an object containing the built in matchers.
+	You can add your own to it manually if you like.
+-	_klunk.addMatchers_ has been described above
+-	_klunk.\__ is a utility similar to underscore.js, more limited in some ways, more apt in others.
+-	_klunk.topic_ is an object for you to use as you like
+-	_klunk.options_ a manual access to all of klunk's global options
+-	_klunk.set()_ is a preferred way of setting global options.
+It is described in the global options section
+-	_klunk.run()_ Accepts either undefined, an options object to be passed to klunk.set(), or a callback function

 ## TODO